-Anyone who has looked at previous book reviews knows that I am a great fan of Peter C. Smith’s work.
+Anyone who has looked at previous book reviews knows that I am a fan of Peter C. Smith’s work.
 That’s why I bought without hesitation Fighting Flotilla when it was recommended to me in the marvellous naval bookshop Maritime Books in Greenwich.
-I was not disappointed!

 Fighting Flotilla is the very aptly named history of the Royal Navy’s L-Class destroyers and their service in World War II.
 It does not just address the service however, but also contains a long and involved discussion on the design of the class, the various options that were considered in terms of size, armament and engine power, and the compromises that were made in their design.